Joseph M. Schenck: Life and career

 In 1916, through his involvement in the film business, Joseph Schenck met and married Norma Talmadge, a top young star with Vitagraph Studios.
 He would be the first of her three husbands, but she was his only wife.
 Schenck supervised, controlled and nurtured her career in alliance with her mother.
-In 1917 the couple formed the Norma Talmadge Film Corporation, which became a lucrative enterprise.
+In 1917, the couple formed the Norma Talmadge Film Corporation, which became a lucrative enterprise.
 They divorced in 1934; Schenck then built a home in Palm Springs, California.

 After parting ways with his brother, Joseph Schenck moved to the West Coast where the future of the film industry seemed to lie.
 Within a few years Schenck was made the second president of the new United Artists.

 The Political Graveyard reports that he was an alternate delegate from California to the 1928 Republican National Convention.
+Schenck vociferously opposed the Democratic Party candidate, Upton Sinclair, in the 1934 California gubernatorial election.
+He threatened to move Twentieth Century Fox to Florida should Sinclair be elected.

-In 1933 he partnered with Darryl F. Zanuck to form Twentieth Century Pictures to produce motion pictures for United Artists, until 20th Century merged with Fox Film in 1935.
-As chairman of the new 20th Century Fox, he was one of the most powerful and influential people in the film business.
-Caught in a payoff scheme to buy peace with the militant unions, he was convicted of income tax evasion and spent time in prison before being granted a presidential pardon.
-Following his release, he returned to 20th Century Fox where he became infatuated with the unknown Marilyn Monroe, and played a key role in launching her career.
+In 1933, he partnered with Darryl F. Zanuck to form Twentieth Century Pictures to produce motion pictures for United Artists, until 20th Century merged with Fox Film in 1935.
+As chairman of the new 20th Century-Fox, he was one of the most powerful and influential people in the film business.
+Caught in a payoff scheme to buy peace with the militant unions, he was convicted of income tax evasion and spent time in prison.
+He was granted a presidential pardon by Harry Truman in 1945.
+Following his release, he returned to 20th Century Fox where he became infatuated with the then unknown Marilyn Monroe, and played a key role in launching her career.